Is Distilled Water Deionized

 The pH of distilled water falls somewhere in the range of 6 to 7 on the pH scale, which means it is slightly acidic.
 This is due to traces of carbon dioxide left behind in the distillation process, as well as other dissolved gases that can affect the pH level of the distilled water.
 Although this pH level may seem low compared to other types of natural waters such as spring water or rainwater, it is still higher than pure deionized (DI) water which has a neutral pH level of 7 on the scale.

-See also Is It Cheaper To Buy Or Make Distilled Water
+See also How To Make Distilled Water For Neti Pot

 The slightly acidic nature of distilled water makes it suitable for drinking and cooking.
 In fact, most bottled waters labeled as “distilled” are actually slightly acidic with a pH level around 6-6.5.
 In comparison, tap and well waters often have more acidic levels depending on their origin and can range from 5-8 on the scale.